MarcoMeyer1/PROG-Part-1/README.md

 ## Overview
 This project is a **C# .NET Framework** desktop application designed to streamline municipal services for citizens in South Africa.
 It allows users to report issues, access local event announcements, and check the status of their service requests.

-Currently implemented features:
+### Features Implemented:
+1. **Report Issues**:
-- **Report Issues**: Citizens can report municipal issues like sanitation, road problems, and utility concerns.
+   - Citizens can report municipal issues like sanitation, road problems, and utility concerns.
+   - Attachments and detailed descriptions can be added.
-- **Local Events and Announcements**: View upcoming local events and announcements.
-Search for events based on categories like music, sports, and community events.
+2. **Local Events and Announcements**:
+   - View upcoming local events and announcements.
+   - Search for events based on categories like music, sports, and community events.
-- **Recommendation Engine**: Based on the user’s search patterns, the system recommends events that match their preferences.

-## Features
-- **Report Issues**: Users can report municipal issues like sanitation, road problems, and utility concerns.
-They can attach a file related to the issue and submit a detailed description.
-- **Local Events and Announcements**: Users can view local events and announcements and search events by name or category.
-The app also recommends events based on the user’s search patterns.
-- **Service Request Status** (To be implemented in future phases).
+   - A recommendation engine suggests events based on user search patterns.
+3. **Service Request Status**:
+   - View the status of submitted service requests.
+   - Check related requests and their details.

+---

 ## Technologies Used
-- **C# .NET Framework** (WPF)
+- **C# .NET Framework (WPF)** for application logic.
-- **XAML** for UI design
+- **XAML** for UI design.
-- **Visual Studio 2022** as the IDE
+- **Visual Studio 2022** as the IDE.
-- **WPF Controls** for handling user interaction
+- **Advanced Data Structures** like BSTs and Graphs to manage service requests and their relationships.

+---

 ## How to Compile and Run the Program